SylverCoinage/testingPackage/README.md

 •	If the function returns an integer that is not a legal move, they earn a penalty.
 If, during a single game a player gets 3 penalties, they are forced to choose 1 and they lose the game.

+*Specifically, the bot has to work in the conda environment that can be loaded from sylverEnv.txt.

 # Usage

 This package contains code for testing a new bot.
+To make sure that your bot is compatible with the competition testing protocol, please download the `sylverEnv.txt` file and run `conda create --name <env> --file sylverEnv.txt` in the command line.
-In order to test your bot, please download the following list of files from this folder into the same folder on your device (the files must be in a location that can import python modules, specifically math and random):
+In order to test your bot, please download the following list of files from this folder into the same folder on your device:
 - `testingSylver-version-1.1.py`
 - `numericalSemigroupLite.py`

 The following files are optional but will allow you to test your bot against my bots:
-- bestBot.py
+- `bestBot.py`
-- betterBot.py
+- `betterBot.py`
-- mediumBot.py
+- `mediumBot.py`
-- randomBot.py
+- `randomBot.py`
-- worstBot.py
+- `worstBot.py`
-- testingBot4.py
+- `testingBot4.py`

 Once these files are downloaded into a folder, add a file called "myOwnBot.py" which has a class "myBot" with a function "nextMove" to the folder.